 On average online training takes approximately 35 hours

 Caregiver PRIDE In-Service Training, BC Caregiver Education Program

 The Caregiver Education In-Service Training provides ongoing learning and information for caregivers already caregiving children and youth in care.
 Participants will learn strategies for caregiving children with FASD, coping with grief and loss, attachment issues, and other circumstance that arise caregiving children and youth in care.

 This training takes approximately 53 hours – To Be Announced

 Caregiver Training Needs Survey

-The Caregiver Training Needs Survey recently conducted was designed to gain an understanding of caregiver training needs across each of the Delegated Aboriginal Agencies (DAAs) in the province.
+The recently conducted Caregiver Training Needs Survey was designed to gain an understanding of caregiver training needs in each of the Delegated Aboriginal Agencies (DAAs) in British Columbia.
 The survey included questions that covered a number of domains including the characteristics of their DAA, training completed, training needed, and the training delivery preferences.
 In addition, the survey also sought to identify barriers to training completion and supports available for caregivers to attend training.
-As a result of the survey we are currently making changes to our training programs and working on our training schedule.
+The survey has informed the creation of our training programs and schedule.